Pacific Justice Institute

 Pacific Justice Institute (PJI) is a conservative Christian legal organization in the United States that focuses on religious freedom, parental rights, and related civil liberties.
-Founded in 1997 by Brad W. Dacus, PJI provides legal representation and advocacy primarily for clients seeking to protect religious expression and parental rights in education and public policy.
+Founded in 1997 by Brad W. Dacus, PJI provides free legal representation and advocacy primarily for clients seeking to protect religious expression and parental rights in education and public policy.

 History

-Pacific Justice Institute was established in 1997 by Brad W. Dacus with the goal of defending religious freedoms and family values through legal action.
+Pacific Justice Institute was established in 1997 by Brad W. Dacus.
 Since its founding, PJI has grown to include multiple regional offices and has been involved in numerous legal cases across the United States.

-Structure and Finances
+Structure and finances

 Pacific Justice Institute operates regional offices across several states, with a central headquarters in California.
-Brad W. Dacus has served as president since its inception.The organization is funded primarily through private donations, including contributions from individuals and faith-based groups.
+Brad W. Dacus has served as president since its inception.
+The organization is funded primarily through private donations, including contributions from individuals and faith-based groups.
 Detailed financial information is available through IRS filings as a nonprofit organization.